Logging and monitoring¶

 automatically.
 This includes node_exporter on each node, which provided statistics on for example CPU and RAM usage.

-When Loki is enabled, all Loki and Promtail daemons are scraped as well, to provide metrics on the logging system.
+When Loki is enabled, all Loki and Alloy daemons are scraped as well, to provide metrics on the logging system.

 Additional configuration¶